nilodna/nilodna.github.io/_pages/publications.md

 permalink: /publications/
 title: publications
 nav: true
 description: My publications in reverse chronological order with highlights in <strong>bold</strong>.
+Papers with a journal listed means they are already submitted.
 years: [2024, 2023, 2022, 2021, 2019]
 order: 7
 ---